ICTU/quality-time/docs/USAGE.md

 Both the reports dashboard on the *Quality-time* landing page as well as the dashboard of individual projects can be customized by dragging and dropping the cards.
 The dashboard layout is persisted in the database and thus shared with other users.

+### Sorting metrics

+Metrics can be sorted by clicking on the table column headers.
+The sort order cycles between the default order, sorted ascending by the column click, and sorted descending by the column clicked.

 ### Filtering metrics by tag

 In a report's dashboard, click on a tag card to show only metrics that have the selected tag.
 The selected tag turns blue to indicate it is filtered on.
 Click the selected tag again to turn off the filtering.
 Selecting multiple tags shows metrics that have at least one of the selected tags.

 ### Filtering metrics by status

-Each metric table has a button on the top left hand side that can clicked to hide metrics that need to action.
-Click it again to undo the filtering.
+Each metric table has a 'hamburger' menu on the top left hand side that can be used to hide metrics that need no action.

 ![Metric table columns](screenshots/metric_table_columns.png)

+### Hiding columns

+Each metric table has a 'hamburger' menu on the top left hand side that can be used to hide specific columns from the metric tables.

 ## Exporting quality reports